sifatfaysal/bank-management/README.md

 ![](https://img.shields.io/badge/Programming_Language-c-blue.svg)
 ![](https://img.shields.io/badge/ProjectType-ConsoleApp-red.svg)

+A bank management system in C, a console application without GUI (graphical user interface).
-This project in C you can create a new account, update information of an existing account, view and manage transactions, check the details of an existing account, remove existing account and view customers’ list.
-Overall, with this project, you can perform banking activities like in a REAL bank.
-Bank management mini project in C is a console application without graphics.
+In this project, you can create a new account, update the information of an existing account, view and manage transactions, check the details of an existing account, remove an existing account and view the customers’ lists.
+Overall, with this project, you can perform banking activities like in a real banking system.

 ## Functions: